 If you want to get even closer and more personal with animals, book a time to visit the goats (often adorable baby goats) at Portland Goat Parties in the Scholls area of Beaverton.
 Rather than a walk-through visit, this is an hour-long slot to hang out with, pet and feed the goats.

 You can also head east to Hood River’s Draper Girls Country Farm.
 In addition to lots of opportunities for fresh u-pick and they-pick fruits and veggies, they’ve got goats.
 You can purchase a small packet of goat food for a few dollars if you want to have the goats really eating out of your hands.
 Or you can just watch them climb and chew.
 Definitely bring a picnic for you and your crew.
 They’ve got lots of tables and chairs for you to sit at while you enjoy the unbeatable view of Mt.
 Hood.
 There’s also a large wooden swing, big enough for two or three kids to play on.

 Old MacDonald’s Farm, a nonprofit in Corbett, aims to educate youth about farm animals, agriculture, gardens and natural resources.
 Gather a few friends for the morning chores package, an intense educational program where kids can learn how to feed and care for all types of livestock.
 They also offer less intense options, Saturday programs and host special events throughout the year.

 Located on an old dairy farm in the Lents neighborhood, Zenger Farm is now cow-less.
 It remains an animal haven though, with volunteers tending to chickens, worms and bees.
-While there are no open tours of the farm, there are a number of ways to visit.
-You can gather a group of friends to schedule a field trip, volunteer at a honey bee work party, take part in a community cooking workshop, or keep on top of their events on their website.
+Keep on top of their events on their website.
+They offer open farm days, farm camp, farm school and field trips.